 Errol New Hampshire forest - photo: Monkmans

-To date, OSI’s board has approved five capital grants and eight support grants, totaling nearly $900,000.
+To date (February 2015), OSI’s board has approved nine capital grants and twelve support grants, totaling over $1.4 million.
 These projects illustrate how the Fund can help move land conservation forward, especially in small towns with tight budgets and limited volunteer capacity.
 Supporting transaction costs or a forest management plan can turn a tentative idea into an on-the-ground success.
 See descriptions of completed projects here and read more about several of these projects.

 The Community Forest Fund supports the creation and expansion of community forests in northern New England.
 The Fund achieves its mission through (1) matching capital grants and loans for the purchase of land and conservation easements and (2) support grants for planning, transaction and stewardship activities for community forest projects.
 The Open Space Institute (OSI)administers the Fund and makes grants and loans to qualified non-profit organizations and municipalities.
 OSI established an advisory board, comprised of representatives from the region, which makes recommendations on implementation of the Fund to OSI’s board.

 The Fund awards grants in the northern New England states of Maine, New Hampshire and Vermont.
 Resources will be focused to areas where community ownership is economically feasible and advances landscape conservation strategies.

 The Fund supports projects that integrate community, economic and conservation goals, e.g, efforts that create and retain jobs, promote sustainable forestry, conserve land, and increase and deepen community involvement in land stewardship.
 More specifically, to be eligible for funding, projects must meet all of the following criteria:

 The Fund will give preference to projects that also meet the following supporting criteria: